LICS 2021 Online

 The department is internationally recognized as a center of excellence in many of the most important current areas of research in Computer Science.

-Rome, Italy will be the host city and country for LICS 2021.
+Rome, Italy is the host city of Università di Roma “La Sapienza”.
 Rome offers many advantages as a location.
 It is readily accessible -at affordable prices- internationally and directly from all major European air hubs (e.g. London, Frankfurt etc.).
 Rome is also accessible from the Americas, Asia, Africa and Middle East.